 To study some industrial process, it may be helpful to model a machine interacting with granular media (e.g. the tamping process of railway track).
 On one hand, the Discrete Element Method (DEM) allows us to model material composed of a huge amount of grains, taking the contact between each particl into account.
 On the other hand, machines can be modelled as a MultiBody System (MBS), for instance using Robotran.

-The study of some industrial process requires to model a machine interacting with granular media (ie. the tamping process of railway track).
-Granular simulations model the contact between huge amount of grains.
-Some contact laws introduce introduce non-penetration constraint between the surfaces of the grains.
+Some contact laws in the granular media introduce non-penetration constraint between the surfaces of the grains.
 Such constraints, called unilateral constraints, requires specific numerical process.
-This specific numerical solution have to guarantee the respect of the kinematical constraints inside the multibody systems.
+This specific numerical solution have to ensure that the kinematic constraints inside the multibody systems are respected.

 Keywords: Contact, Granular, Non-Smooth Dynamics, Lmgc90, DEM